Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

-Figure~\ref{fig:pipeline} illustrates the detected crises for Mozambique, Somalia, and Honduras.
-Two crises are detected in Mozambique, corresponding roughly to the Mozambican War of Independence and the Mozambican Civil War.
-The second crisis in Mozambique is classified as having ended, as all observations after 1995 are under 0.025\%.
-Somalia also has two crises detected, corresponding to different phases of the Somali Civil War.
-The second crisis in Somalia is classified as ongoing and in the decline phase, as the most recent observations are all over 0.025\%.
-Finally, an ongoing crisis is also detected in Honduras, but is classified as being in the growth phase.
-Table~\ref{tab:country_crisis_classifications} shows the classifications of the final crisis in each country in the analysis dataset.
+Figure~\ref{fig:pipeline} illustrates the detected episodes for Mozambique, Somalia, and Honduras.
+Two episodes are detected in Mozambique, corresponding roughly to the Mozambican War of Independence and the Mozambican Civil War.
+The second episode in Mozambique is classified as having ended, as all observations after 1995 are under 0.025\%.
+Somalia also has two episodes detected, corresponding to different phases of the Somali Civil War.
+The second episode in Somalia is classified as ongoing and in the decline phase, as the most recent observations are all over 0.025\%.
+Finally, an ongoing episode is also detected in Honduras, but is classified as being in the growth phase.
+Table~\ref{tab:country_crisis_classifications} shows the classifications of the final episode in each country in the analysis dataset.

 \classificationtable